 Although some of the previously mentioned places to visit in Ontario fall along the escarpment, we had to include one point to encompass everything else beautiful about the area.
-The Niagara Escarpment encompasses so much of the beautiful greenery in Ontario and has some of the oldest trees on the continent.
+The Niagara Escarpment encompasses so much of the beautiful fall colours of Ontario and has some of the oldest trees on the continent.

 Niagara-on-the-Lake and the lovely wine country we have in Ontario can be found along the escarpment.
 We can also thank the escarpment for the ton of beautiful waterfalls and cliffs in the area.
 The Bruce Trail follows the escarpment all the way to Tobermory, and it’s one of the most popular and beautiful hiking routes in Canada.

 1) Manitoulin Island

 Ahhh, island life, but Canadian style… This stunner in Lake Huron, northern Ontario, is the largest freshwater island in the world.
 Manitoulin provides a beautiful glimpse into some aspects of Canadian Indigenous culture, and with its rustic beauty and secluded vibe, it offers an idyllic setting to relax in.